openml/docs/docs/contributing/clients/metadata_definition.md

 - Per optimized parameter a column that has the name of the parameter and the prefix "parameter_"
 - setup_string: Due to legacy reasons accepted, but will be ignored by the default evaluation engine

-(open question) what is in the same fold/repeat combination the same config is ran multiple times with same evaluation?
 Traces that have a different set of columns will be rejected.

-## Data Features

-Data features are uploaded by the Java Evaluation Engine and will be documented later.

-## Data Qualities

-Data qualities are uploaded by the Java Evaluation Engine and will be documented later.

-## Evaluations

-Evaluations are uploaded by Java Evaluation Engine and will be documented later.

-## Trace Iterations

-Trace Iterations are uploaded by Java Evaluation Engine and will be documented later.